Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Hope you enjoy my Easy Cleaner Uppers!

 Rather than making a big mess trying to cut a roll of paper towels in half as most instructions suggest, I took a tall container such as the "Club Mix" container from Costco.
 A regular-size roll of paper towels fits in this perfectly.
 Then fill it about a third full of plain, undiluted white vinegar.
 Let it sit for about three days and the roll of towels will soak up the vinegar and so will the inner cardboard.
-You will be able to easily pull out the wet cardboard and pull up the first towel from the inner part of the roll.

 Source: Just a thought I had.
 I tried the "cutting the roll in half" idea and thought it was too messy.